-1 For purposes of this document, a "prospectus" is written by a student under the Prospectus Track and submitted to their committee at least two months prior to the date of the major written comprehensive exam.
+For purposes of this document, a "prospectus" is written by a student under the Prospectus Track and submitted to their dissertation committee.
 The style and length of an acceptable dissertation prospectus varies.
-Generally, a fifteen-page prospectus is expected, but a doctoral committee may request a longer and more detailed document.
-The prospectus at this stage is intended: 1) to permit the committee to judge the student's ability to undertake a dissertation in political science; 2) to determine whether the proposed dissertation topic is promising; and 3) to demonstrate mastery of the literature relevant to the proposed research.
+Generally, a 15-20 page prospectus is expected, but a doctoral committee may request a longer and more detailed document.
+The prospectus at this stage is intended: 1) to permit the committee to judge the student's ability to undertake a dissertation in political science; 2) to determine whether the proposed dissertation topic is promising; and 3) to the Prospectus Track, a student will submit a prospectus to the departmental members of their dissertation committee no later than two months prior to the scheduled major field written comprehensive exam for approval.
+The committee within two weeks of that submission must approve or reject the prospectus.
+An affirmative vote by a majority of the committee is required for approval of the prospectus; the committee chair must be included in that majority.
+If the prospectus is approved, the student may opt out of the afternoon portion of the major field written comprehensive examination in political science.